kedro-org/kedro/docs/source/configuration/parameters.md

 ## Parameters

-### Load parameters
+### How to load parameters

 Parameters project configuration can be loaded by any of the configuration loader classes: `ConfigLoader`, `TemplatedConfigLoader`, and `OmegaConfigLoader`.

-The following examples will all make use of the default `ConfigLoader` class.
+The following examples all make use of the default `ConfigLoader` class.

 ```python
 from kedro.config import ConfigLoader